oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 ## Changes approved but not yet applied to the schema.

+- [Issue #330](https://github.com/oasis-tcs/sarif-spec/issues/330): "Rename 'invocation.toolNotifications' and 'configurationNotifications' to 'toolExecutionNotifications' and 'toolConfigurationNotifications'.

+    In the `invocation` object:

+    - Rename the `toolNotifications` property to `toolExecutionNotifications`.
+    - Rename the `configurationNotifications` property to `toolConfigurationNotifications`.

 - [Issue #341](https://github.com/oasis-tcs/sarif-spec/issues/341): "Rename all 'instanceGuid' properties to 'guid'"

     In the `run` object: